eugli/accents/README.md

 </p>
 <br/>

 *This version does not work on Google Docs and Gmail.
-We might have a fix soon.*
+We might have a fix soon, or not.*

 ## Installation
 You can download it [here.](https://chrome.google.com/webstore/detail/accents-spanish-portugues/laiognlohmgkmlfchcclnjnafgeinnpg)